Unpacking the 'aapt' Command for Android Development (with examples)

 Explanation:

-• path/to/app.apk is the path to the APK file you want to examine.
+• path/to/app.apk: This is the file path pointing to the APK archive whose metadata you want to analyze.
+Replace it with the actual path of the APK.

-Use Case 3: Create a new APK archive with files from a directory
+Use case 3: Create a new APK archive with files from the specified directory

 Code: